-The paper of 30-40 pages focuses on some issue, topic, or problem pertinent to the student's secondary area of specialization and utilizes methods appropriate to that area.
+The paper of 6,000-10,000 words focuses on some issue, topic, or problem pertinent to the student's secondary area of specialization and utilizes methods appropriate to that area.
 The paper is meant to build upon the themes of the secondary area of specialization to develop a publication for submission to a journal, or at lease serve as a polished "research-based writing sample" for future grant applications and the academic job market.
+If the committee chair determines that submitting the secondary paper for publication will create more harm than good for the student, the chair can waive the submission requirement.